-- Contains the required number of units occupied by eligible households, or contains units that will become eligible within 180 days under a Federal, State, or local government program for rehabilitating or making similar improvements to the building; and - 2.
-Has not been previously weatherized, or - 3.
-Completion Date on or before 7/1/2007 for DOE, Public Benefit and LIHEAP funding. - 4.
+- 1. Contains the required number of units occupied by eligible households, or contains units that will become eligible within 180 days under a Federal, State, or local government program for rehabilitating or making similar improvements to the building; and - 2.
+Has not been previously weatherized, or - Has a completion date on or before 7/1/2010 for DOE and LIHEAP funding.

+- 4. Has a completion date on or before 7/1/2020 for PB funding. - 5.
 Previously weatherized buildings may also be eligible for renewable energy technologies including solar and heat pump technology (including necessary collateral activities) utilizing Public Benefit funding, provided that the agency submits a scope of work (including a budget) and receives prior approval from the Division before proceeding.
 Building units must be served by a participating Public Benefits utility.
 The data template shall be completed and submitted to the Help Desk for approval.
 The data template is located on the T&TA website.

-The Home Energy Plus System has updated functionality for Re-Weatherization.
-A building is eligible for re-weatherization if a current year HE+ application deems the household income eligible.
-Adding a Re-weatherization Cycle will be allowed on Buildings where the Job Completion Date is on or before 7/1/2007 for DOE, Public Benefit and LIHEAP funding.
-Units previously weatherized may receive any additional measures as determined by an assessment utilizing DOE approved energy audit protocol.
+Units previously weatherized may receive any additional measures as determined by an assessment utilizing an approved energy audit protocol.
 A Completed Unit has received all appropriate weatherization measures required by the energy audit and meets the following criteria: the building has passed a final inspection; the property owner, or the owner's authorized agent, has completed the owner sign-off document, or a good faith effort has been made to obtain the sign-off; and a completion date is entered on the associated HE+ System/WisWAP job.

-The Add Re-Wx Cycle ribbon action will be enabled (green) in the system.
-The ribbon action will be disabled (red) for a Job Completion Date after 7/1/2007.
+The Add Re-Wx Cycle ribbon action will be enabled (green) in the HE+ System for all PB-eligible buildings completed on or before 7/1/2020.
+DOE and LIHEAP funding will not be available to use for buildings completed after 7/1/2010.
+The ribbon action will be disabled (red) for a Job Completion Date after 7/1/2020 for PB-eligible buildings or 7/1/2010 for non-PB-eligible buildings.

 In the situation where a mobile home was weatherized but now a different mobile home is on the same lot, you are required to email/call the HE+ Help Desk so that the Division can manually update the RE-WX cycle for the property address.